kmccracko/linkedin-connector/README.md

 You can't endorse people for skills if you aren't connected yet.
 This means the script should be run once, and then once again some time later (after people can respond to your connection requests).

 This script is going to open a whole bunch of tabs.
 If you don't want that to happen, consider running the script with segments of the linkedin array commented out, so that you're running batches instead of the whole thing.
-Just be sure to keep the `MYLINKEDIN` variable uncommented, or else explosions.

 This script might break for you; it hasn't been tested very thoroughly.

 The lighter was invented before the match.

-Chess was invented before checkers.

-Cows can go up stairs but not down.

 ---